-This network made for Train Simulator 2019 is distributed in a first time in exchange for a donation to the French charity association Suicide Ecoute.
-Starting from October 2019, this work will be released for free on RKP Trains website.
+This network made for Train Simulator 2020 is distributed for free on RKP Trains website.
+Before its free release, it was given against a donation for the French association Suicide Ecoute.
 You can use and modify this work as you like it, but you cannot distribute or spread it without the consent of the author.
 This work cannot be released for money or for any commercial use.
 You can contact the author at this email address: contact@rkptrains.com or on the RKP Trains Facebook page.